 Characteristics of Strong PPEERS Candidate

-- Substantive (>3 three years) teaching experience
+- Substantive (at least 4 years) teaching experience

 - Strong instructional skills